qalle2/binary-diff/README.md

 ```
 usage: binary_diff.py [-h] [-m MIN_MATCH_LEN] input_file input_file

-Compare two binary files by repeatedly finding the longest common bytestring, not necessarily in the same position.
+Compare two binary files.
+The algorithm: repeatedly find the longest prefix of file 1 in file 2, advance in file 1 and
+mark the addresses in file 2 as used.

 positional arguments:
   input_file            two binary files to compare (need not be the same size)